 PoP uses OzGREEN's process to inform, inspire and invite people to innovate.
 We see that OzGREEN's focus on social innovation and community driven change is more important than ever.
 We have piloted the program with a few of our team and conducted a public pilot as well.

 We are now running PoP on a weekly basis.
 If you would like to participate, please click here to register.
-Our usual fee for participation in one of our programs is $550, but know that times are difficult for many people, so we have left you the option of paying whatever you are able.
+We know that times are difficult for many people, so we have left you the option of paying whatever you are able.

 Stay home and stay safe.